danbev/learning-v8/README.md

 * Ldar <src>
 Load accumulator with value from register src.
 * LdaGlobal <idx> <slot>
-Load the constant at index from the constant pool into the accumulator.
+Load the global with name in constant pool entry idx into the accumulator using FeedBackVector slot  outside of a typeof.
 * Mov <closure>, <r3>
 Store the value of register